To the optimist, the glass is half full

 Professor Roger Carrick

-Professor Roger Carrick is an Assistant Professor, Teaching Stream, in the Division of Engineering Science and the Department of Mechanical & Industrial Engineering.
+Professor Roger Carrick is an Assistant Professor, Teaching Stream in the Division of Engineering Science and the Department of Mechanical & Industrial Engineering.
 Professor Carrick has a background in mechanical engineering.
 He completed both his undergraduate and masters education at the University of Waterloo.
-Before joining the Praxis team, he served as the Designer-in-Residence in the Department of Mechanical Engineering at York University, where he helped set up the Engineering Design curriculum.
-Through this role, he enjoyed teaching and completed his PhD there.
+Before joining the Praxis team, he served as the Designer in-Residence in the Department of Mechanical Engineering at York University, where he helped set up the Engineering Design curriculum and completed his PhD.
 His research interests include project-based learning, knowledge integration through design, and integrating CAD training in engineering curriculum.

 Professor Jennifer Lofgreen

-Professor Jennifer Lofgreen, who goes by Jenny, completed her PhD in Chemistry at U of T, while working on writing instruction for chemistry students and TAs.
-In fact, she used to be a TA herself for this course!
+Professor Jennifer Lofgreen, who goes by Jenny, completed her PhD in Chemistry at U of T. During that time, she also worked on writing instructions for chemistry students and teaching assistants.
+In fact, she used to be a teaching assistant herself for this course!
 She spent the past eight years in Sweden teaching academic writing for PhD students.
-During her time there, she started a second PhD focusing on integrating science philoshophies into engineering education.
+During her time there, she started a second PhD focusing on using philosophy of science to inform research in engineering education.
 She focuses on the communication half of Praxis I – which is all about arguments and building strong claims!

 “There is a lot of theoretical understanding around engineering design and engineering communication, and learning that theoretically doesn’t really help you understand how to make use of it.
 You actually have to spend a lot of time practicing, iterating, running through stuff, trying things out, not quite succeeding, doing it again […] We move back and forth between a theoretical perspective and a hands-on practical application.”